 O Lord, restore us and cause your face to shine upon us, and we will be saved.~Psalm 80:3 NASB

-The restoration Jesus freely offers us is permanent.
-The root word, “restore,” is mentioned 136 times in the Bible.
-Webster defines “restore” as the action of returning something to a former owner, place, or condition.
-Did you catch that?
-While mopping a floor and covering a wound are reasonable, temporary solutions, God’s ultimate desire is that we return to wholeness and remain in that state.
-This type of restore in Hebrew, hashibenu, means “turned again” or to bring us back to flourishing.
+The restoration Jesus offers is permanent.
+The root word “restore” is mentioned 136 times in the Bible.
+Webster defines it as the action of returning something to a former owner, place, or condition.
+God’s desire is that we return to wholeness and remain in that state.
+This type of restore in Hebrew, hashibenu, means “turned again” or “to bring us back to flourishing.”

-In our daily interactions, we gain an incredible sense of joy in knowing we have a God who can turn us completely around from the inside out.
-It is a privilege to come before Almighty God.
+We gain an incredible sense of joy from knowing God can turn us around from the inside out.
 He can complete us when we are honest and willing to permit Him to.
-Unlike the bucket and the band-aid, which are temporal fixes, God is not interested in just wiping us over.
-He wants to fix the underlying problem.
-He wants to heal us at our core.
+Unlike the bucket and the band-aid, which are temporal fixes, God is not interested in wiping us over.
+He wants to fix the underlying problem and heal us at our core.

->First, we must confess.
-Confession is the admittance to committing a punishable offense.
+Confession is admitting to a punishable offense.
 Only when we own up to wrongdoing can the process of change begin.
-It does not matter what we have done there is hope.
+It does not matter what we have done.
+Hope exists.

->Second, we must recognize we have sinned against God so we need His forgiveness.
-To feel bad is not enough; just like the band-aid and the bucket, they are temporary fixes.
-However, when we acknowledge the source affected by our wrong, it prevents us from constant hurt.
+To feel bad is not enough.
+Feelings are only temporary fixes.
+When we acknowledge the source affected by our wrong, it prevents us from constant hurt.

-Let us never settle for temporal fixes; let’s desire to be restored to the Father, by leaning into Jesus Christ.
-Amen?
-This will take work, because we must tune ourselves to the Lord’s instruction, but the outcome will be worth it.
+Let us never settle for temporary fixes.
+Let’s desire to be restored to the Father by leaning into Jesus Christ.
+This takes work because we must tune ourselves to the Lord’s instruction, but the outcome will be worth it.

 Lord God, help me to yield those areas of my life where ruin knocks at my door.
-Give me the right perspective, humility, and the willingness to allow You to fix the deepest wounds of my heart, especially those areas when I feel ashamed.
-Apply to these, Your salve of grace.
+Give me the right perspective, humility, and the willingness to allow You to fix the deepest wounds of my heart, especially those areas where I feel ashamed.
+Apply to these Your salve of grace.
 I am Your workmanship, and I yield every area of my life to You.